Toby080402/SensorisedGloves/README.md

 Other folders consist of code along with Excel data used to form the various plots throughout the report, and some extra ones for different tests completed.
 The data file contains a folder with all final datasets used to train the ML algorithm, which is a total of 6 .csv files.
 It also contains pdf images of every gesture made, which consists of an average of the 10 signals with error bars showing the standard deviation.

-Finally, the 'Video' folder contains the video referenced in the report in Section 5.4: Live Recognition.
-This includes the .mp4 video showing the live recognition script in use with the FlexiForce A201 sensorised glove.
+Finally, the 'Live Recognition Recording.mp4' file contains the video referenced in the report in Section 5.4: Live Recognition.
+This shows the live recognition script in use with the FlexiForce A201 sensorised glove.